adaltas/node-shell/packages/parameters/src/plugins/args.coffee.md

           argv.push command
           keys[appconfig.command] = command
           # Compile child configuration
-          compile config.commands[command], if options.extended then params.shift() else lparams
+          compile config.commands[command], if options.extended then data.shift() else ldata
         if options.extended or not has_child_commands
-          # Handle params not defined in the configuration
+          # Handle data not defined in the configuration
           # Note, they are always pushed to the end and associated with the deepest child
-          for key, value of lparams
+          for key, value of ldata
             continue if keys[key]
             throw utils.error [
               'Invalid Parameter:'